 Distribution of Trade between these three is controlled by a simple menu.
 You can also pull population from working tiles around the city and employ them as Taxmen, Scientists or Entertainers to produce more gold, science or luxuries.

 Picture above shows a typical early city outline.
 Number rows such as "310" and "202" represent population working the terrain around city and bringing home Food/Production/Trade.
-(In case you were checking and math doesn't add up: Palace adds 50% to production, but only in some early governments.)
+(In case you were checking and math doesn't add up: depending on the ruleset, Palace may add 50% to production, but only in some early governments.)

 Science and technology